STUDENT SERVICES

 Mental Health Support Services

 We strive to create a culture of well-being of students, parents, staff and community.
-To further support this endeavor, the district has invested into an additional support service through ReferralGPS.
+Salt Creek School District 48 has launched an innovative program, District 48 CARES (Community, Advocacy, Resilience, Engagement and Support).